Contact Center Solutions Featured Article

 CRM Is NOT 'One Size Fits All'

-CDC Software (News - Alert) calls itself a “customer-driven company,” and its product line reflects this.
+CDC Software calls itself a “customer-driven company,” and its product line reflects this.
 It offer solutions that help companies “understand, attract and keep valuable customers,” which, of course, is the goal of business (or should be, anyway).

 CDC has made a number of acquisitions in the past several years, most notably CRM solutions provider Saratoga Systems in April 2007, customer service and feedback management company Respond Group Ltd in February of 2007 and marketing and sales solutions provider Pivotal Corporation in 2004.